[Paper] A Unified Assessment of the Poverty of the Stimulus Argument for Neural Language Models

 Key Contributions

-• POSHBench: A new, publicly released benchmark suite that evaluates question formation, island constraints, and other syntactic phenomena central to PoS arguments.
+• POSHBench: A publicly released benchmark suite that evaluates question formation, island constraints, and other syntactic phenomena central to PoS arguments.

-• Inductive Bias Experiments: Integration of three cognitively‑inspired biases (e.g., hierarchical attention, syntactic supervision, and memory‑limited decoding) to test whether they close the data‑efficiency gap.
+• Inductive Bias Experiments: Integration of three cognitively inspired biases (e.g., hierarchical attention, syntactic supervision, and memory‑limited decoding) to test whether they close the data‑efficiency gap.

 Methodology